ceejbot/soulsy/docs/article-layouts-v2.md

 font_size = 20.0
 ```

-Any additional text elements for the power slot will also be named `[[power.text]]`.
+Any additional text elements for the power slot would also be named `[[power.text]]`.
 The double square brackets tells TOML that this is an array of items.

 ## Slot elements

 There are six slots you can describe in a layout.
 All of them except the `equipset` slot are *required*.
+These slots are:

 - `power`: The shout or minor power currently ready for use.
 - `utility`: The utility or consumable item ready to be activated.